 During several nights, I awoke bathed in sweat.
 The bed was as soaked as if I poured a cup of water on it.
 I lost as much as three pounds of weight in one night.
 Taking two showers per day and changing pajamas two or three times a day became part of my routine.
 Long soaks in Epsom Salt hot bathes gave me some relief from the body pain.

-Day nine was the first that I did not have to recheck every word I wrote to make sure I was using the correct one.
+Day nine was the first that I did not have a pounding headache and need to recheck every word I wrote to make sure I was using the correct one.
 For the same reason, I did not trust myself to drive to get the test for COVID-19 until I felt steady enough to do so.
 Even then, it was a massive effort for me not to cause an accident as I made the drive, which is less than three miles from my house.

 I have not allowed anyone else to enter my home or come closer than talking to me through the glass entry door.
 Every surface, handle, and light switch must be cleaned with alcohol before it is safe to have guests again.

 Testing is valuable to let you know when you should self-isolate to avoid giving the disease to others.
 Each person who contracts this illness will experience a variety of symptoms or perhaps none at all.
 I have not experienced problems with breathing other than some coughing and shortness of breath.
 It will take months to fully recover from even my “mild” case of COVID-19.